sl5net/global-IntelliSense-everywhere/README.md

 start: start.ahk

-please configure wordlist by hit _ key. and you may wanna edit the wordlistNameFilter.inc.ahk inside the same folder.
+Please configure wordlist by hit _ key. and you may wanna edit the wordlistNameFilter.inc.ahk inside your new folder ( Wordlists/YourNewClass/wordlistNameFilter.inc.ahk ).
+There is also a global /Wordlists/wordlistNameFilter.inc.ahk you may wanna edit ( Wordlists/YourNewClass/wordlistNameFilter.inc.ahk ).
+The wordlistNameFilter.inc.ahk files are meant to be redirected to wordlists (superglobal, global or local, ...) if you do not have the normal configuration.
+Please handle the globals wordlistNameFilter.inc.ahk carefully, as it could be sinst that the whole script does not work anymore.

 scheduled features for the next update: it will load much faster (loading is actully little slow with big wordlists)